-The percentage of beneficial ownership as to any person as of February 27, 2015, is calculated by dividing the number of shares beneficially owned by such person, which includes the number of shares as to which such person has the right to acquire voting or investment power within 60 days, by the sum of the number of shares outstanding as of February 27, 2015, plus the number of shares as to which such person has the right to acquire voting or investment power within 60 days.
+The percentage of beneficial ownership as to any person as of February 26, 2016, is calculated by dividing the number of shares beneficially owned by such person, which includes the number of shares as to which such person has the right to acquire voting or investment power within 60 days, by the sum of the number of shares outstanding as of February 26, 2016, plus the number of shares as to which such person has the right to acquire voting or investment power within 60 days.
 Consequently, the denominator used for calculating such percentage may be different for each beneficial owner.
 Except as otherwise indicated below and under applicable community property laws, the Company believes that the beneficial owners of the Company's common stock listed in the table have sole voting and investment power with respect to the shares shown.

-The shares of common stock shown as beneficially owned by Mr. Arthur include 1,237 shares of common stock owned of record by his spouse.
+The shares of common stock shown as beneficially owned by Mr. Arthur include 2,498 shares of common stock owned of record by his spouse.
 Mr. Arthur disclaims beneficial ownership of such shares.
 Of the shares of stock shown as beneficially owned by Mr. Arthur, 6,000 shares are pledged as security for personal indebtedness.

-The shares of common stock shown as beneficially owned by Mr. Burch include 567 shares of common stock owned of record by his spouse.
+The shares of common stock shown as beneficially owned by Mr. Burch include 1,134 shares of common stock owned of record by his spouse.
 Mr. Burch disclaims beneficial ownership of such shares.

-The shares of common stock shown as beneficially owned by Mr. French include 55,230 shares of common stock owned of record by his spouse, 20,502 shares of common stock owned of record by his adult children, 699,454 shares owned of record by 13 trusts for the benefit of Mr. French's family members for which Mr. French serves as trustee, and options exercisable within 60 days of February 27, 2015 to purchase 102,599 shares of common stock.
-Mr. French disclaims beneficial ownership of the shares owned of record by his spouse and children.
-Of the shares shown as beneficially owned by Mr. French, 23,000 shares are pledged as security for personal indebtedness, and an aggregate of 33,450 shares owned of record by trusts for the benefit of Mr. French's family members are pledged as security for lines of credit.
+The shares of common stock shown as beneficially owned by Mr. French include 111,460 shares of common stock owned of record by his spouse, 13,668 shares of common stock owned of record by one of his adult children, 1,845,694 shares owned of record by 13 trusts for the benefit of Mr. French's family members for which Mr. French serves as trustee, and options exercisable within 60 days of February 26, 2016 to purchase 179,301 shares of common stock.
+Mr. French disclaims beneficial ownership of the shares owned of record by his spouse and child.
+Of the shares shown as beneficially owned by Mr. French, 23,000 shares are pledged as security for personal indebtedness.